newtfire/textAnalysis-Hub/Class-Examples/Python/NLTK-exercise.md

       *  Look for words most **similar** to a word you're interested in.
       *  What are the most common, frequently used words in the text?
       *  Compare the **frequency distribution** of a few words of interest.
       *  See if you can plot graphs when you run your code.
-To set this up / smoke test graphing with tkinter and matplotlib in your shell from Python, follow our sample code in [this notebook](https://github.com/newtfire/textAnalysis-Hub/blob/main/Class-Examples/Python/readFileCollections-examples/Exploring-NLTK.ipynb).
+To set this up / smoke test graphing with tkinter and matplotlib in your shell from Python, make sure you install and import what you need for that:
+          * matplotlib for frequency distributions: see [my sample code, plt-necessities.py](https://github.com/newtfire/textAnalysis-Hub/blob/main/Class-Examples/Python/plt-necessities.py)
+          * for tkinter, follow our sample code in [this notebook](https://github.com/newtfire/textAnalysis-Hub/blob/main/Class-Examples/Python/readFileCollections-examples/Exploring-NLTK.ipynb).
+               * By the way, Jupyter notebooks (like the one I just linked) are a nifty combination of markdown and Python code that you run portions of your Python code in cells.
+We'll set up notebooks in our next class, but you can read about what you need and try it yourself in VSCode.
+Before you can set up a notebook, you'll need install the Jupyter package with `pip install Jupyter` in your Virtual Environment.

 * Push your text file(s) and your Python file to your repo.